Visa and insurance

 EU citizens (or citizens of Schengen Area – Norway, Iceland, Liechtenstein and Switzerland) need neither a visa nor a permit to study in the Czech Republic.
 They only need a valid passport or another equivalent ID.

-Exchange students accepted to study at VSE (University of Economics, Prague) who are not EU citizens (further on as applicants) are required to have a long-term visa for the purpose of studies (further on as VISA) before arriving in the Czech Republic.
+Exchange students accepted to study at Prague University of Economics and Business (VSE) who are not EU citizens (further on as applicants) are required to have a long-term visa for the purpose of studies (further on as VISA) before arriving in the Czech Republic.
 Please note that it is necessary that the applicant be physically present in the country where she/he applied at the time the VISA is issued in the passport.

 - Confirmation of Study (“Potvrzení o přijetí ke studiu/o studiu”) – this document is to be handed in with the VISA application

-„Confirmation of Study“ and „Proof of Accommodation“ are necessary for the VISA application.
-It is important to contact the local Czech Embassy/Consulate for details on VISA Application and to read the instructions on filling in the application properly.
+„Confirmation of Study“ and „Binding Preliminary Agreement on Accomodation“ are necessary for the VISA application.
+It is important to contact the local Czech Embassy/Consulate for details on VISA application and to read the instructions on filling in the application properly.
 Different Czech Embassies may require different forms.

 In general, the filled-in application form must be accompanied by:

-- Confirmation of Study “Potvrzení o přijetí ke studiu/o studiu”– issued by VSE and sent to the home university by post
+- Confirmation of Study “Potvrzení o přijetí ke studiu/o studiu”– issued by VSE and sent by post

 - Criminal Record Check verifying that the applicant has no criminal record